JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7896 days**.

-And here is a just a random fact -  **After the U.S Civil War, about 33%-50% of all U.S. paper currency in circulation was counterfeit**.
+And here is a just a random fact -  **TYPEWRITER, is one of the longest words that can be made using the letters only one row of the keyboard**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)